lrnv/Copulas.jl/README.md

 τ⁻¹(::Type{ClaytonCopula},τ) = 2τ/(1-τ)                           # τ -> θ
 ```

 These 5 methods are enough to simulate, evaluate the cdf and fit a clayton copula in any dimension.
+Both `FranckCopula`, `AMHCopula`, `JoeCopula`, `GumbelCopula` and many others are waiting for you to implemnet them !

+Adding a new `EllipticalCopula` is also very easy.

-# Developemment plans
+# Next Developemment plans

 The package should have two main types :